eliorc/tavolo/README.rst

 | tavolo's API is straightforward and adopting its modules is as easy as it gets.
-| In tavolo, you'll find implementations for basic layers like :ref:`layer_normalization` to complex modules like the Transformer's
+| In tavolo, you'll find implementations for basic layers like `LayerNormalization`_ to complex modules like the Transformer's
-  :ref:`multi_headed_self_attention`.
-You'll also find non-layer implementations that can ease development, like the :ref:`learning_rate_finder`.
+  `MultiHeadedSelfAttention`_.
+You'll also find non-layer implementations that can ease development, like the `LearningRateFinder`_.
 | For example, if we wanted to add head a multi-headed attention mechanism into our model and look for the optimal learning rate, it would look something like: